-Malam Jabba, which is one of the most scenic hill stations in Pakistan, beautifully rests in the Hindu Kush mountain range.
-It is also one of the most popular ski resorts in the country.
-The valley is based on a few small settlements and villages including Jehanabad, Salanda, Talegraam, Badar, Malam, Ser, Kishora, Spine Oba, and Jabba along the main Madyan-Kalam road.
-The snowfall season in Malam Jabba starts from the end of November and sometimes continues until the beginning of March.
-However, January and February are the best months to visit the valley to enjoy snowfall and the adventure sports of skiing.
+Malam Jabba, a scenic hill station in Pakistan, beautifully rests in the Hindu Kush mountain range.
+It hosts one of the top ski resorts in the country.
+The valley is based on a few small towns and villages.
+Popular settlements among them include Jehanabad, Salanda, Talegraam, Badar, Malam, Ser, Kishora, Spine Oba, and Jabba.
+The main Madyan-Kalam road connects most of these areas.

 How to Get to Malam Jabba

 The elevation of Kaghan Valley starts from 2,134 feet (650 m) and goes all the way to 13,690 feet (4,170 m) at Babusar Pass, which is its highest point.
 Located in the province of Khyber Pakhtunkhwa, this snowy hill resort shares borders with Azad Jammu and Kashmir in its southeast and Gilgit-Baltistan in its north.

 How to Get to Kaghan Valley